kevinb22/gzoltar-and-tarantula-techniques/README.md

 ----------------------
 Triangle.java is a short java program, there is a fault in line 18 of the program.
 TestSuite.java is a suite with 33 tests for triangle, running the tests should report 4 failed tests.
-There is a tarantula dir within the Triangle program which  contains the same code as the src dir but with a different package name.
-For some reason the Tarantula implmentation was unable to access this code.
+There is a tarantula dir within the Triangle program which contains the same code as the src dir but the files are under a different package name.
+For some reason the Tarantula implmentation was unable to access this classes in the src dir(and it's associated packages).
 Until this problem is fixed the temporary solution will be to have the seperate tarantula dir in triangle.

 GZoltar
 -------